beynar/kit-state-params/README.md

 You can use the `debounce` option to customize the time between each update.

 Each update will trigger a navigation.
 You can use the `pushHistory` option to control if you want to push a new history entry or replace the current one.
+By default it will not push a new history entry.

 The library will try its best to keep the url clean by removing empty arrays, empty strings, null values and so on.